sdavidsson90/copytools/README.md

 ```

 ### Compatibility

-This shell script is compatible with:
-- Operating systems:
-    - MacOS
+Bash and ZSH on either MacOS or Linux.
-    - Linux desktops with X11 or Xwayland (headless Linux servers are not supported)
+Headless Linux servers are not supported.
-- Shells:
-    - ZSH
-    - Bash